Our Commitment to You

 Our staff are outdoor enthusiasts, travelers and adventurers, and have vast and varied international experience on our tours and through their independent travels.
 As a result, they have the ability to quickly resolve problems, deal with unexpected emergencies, and excel in challenging environments.
 They will offer you great advice, and even greater tales, from the saddle.

 We provide 3 meals each riding day, cooked by experienced chefs on camping tours and restaurant meals on our hotel tours.
 We pride ourselves on hiring great chefs who create an amazing culinary experience.
 On our toughest tours, like the South American Epic we offer four meals per day – with the 4th meal being a salty protein rich afternoon soup.
 We do not provide food on rest days (and dinners coming into rest days).
 This allows you to have a chance to check out the local cuisine and a chance for our staff to reorganize and restock.
 For people with specific dietary restrictions, we try very hard to accommodate your needs in difficult environments with sometimes limited supplies available.
 Please let us know well in advance if you have certain items you can’t eat due to allergies (we’re talking allergies, not things you just don’t like).

 Energy Bars and Drinks

 On tours that travel through very remote areas we provide energy bars and drinks for you to carry with you on the bike and also set up ‘refresh’ points where necessary.
-We generally do not have these for our tours in Europe (Trans-Europa and Orient Express), North America, and India as juices and other snacks are more readily available along these routes.
+We generally do not have these for our tours in Europe (Trans-Europa and Orient Express), North America, and the Hippie Trail as juices and other snacks are more readily available along these routes.